Friends of the Philosophy Department

 In his various public leadership roles, Remers emphasizes the practical relevance of the analytical and communicative skills one acquires through philosophical education, and he illustrates the application of ethical ideals in his work with local charities and educational foundations.
 He also played an integral role in securing the Wolfe Chair in Scientific and Technological Literacy for the University and for the Department of Philosophy.
 For his outstanding voluntarism on behalf of the Department and for his history of outreach on behalf of the discipline, the Department is pleased to recognize Gerry Remers as a Friend of the Philosophy Department.

-On his website, he puts it this way:
+On his website, he put it this way:

-For his role as a major supporter of the Philosophy’s undergraduate awards program, and for his generosity in consulting with the Department on strategic development goals, we are pleased to recognize Robert Ewen as a Friend of the Philosophy Department.
+Ewen will always be recognized for his role as a major supporter of the Philosophy department's undergraduate awards program, and for his generosity in consulting with the Department on strategic development goals.
+We recognize Robert Ewen as a Friend of the Philosophy Department.